Tidal Suppression of Fuzzy Dark Matter Heating in Milky Way Satellite Galaxies: Results

-\textit{\textbf{Results.}}---The left side of Fig. \ref{density_field} displays the 3D FDM density on a plane centered on the solitonic core at the initial time and after $10$ Gyr under no, weak, and strong tidal conditions.
+The left side of Figure \ref{density_field} displays the 3D FDM density on a plane centered on the solitonic core at the initial time and after $10$ Gyr under no, weak, and strong tidal conditions.
 The outer NFW-like halo exhibits significant stripping due to tidal forces, with the effect being more pronounced in the stronger tidal scenario.
-This effect is further illustrated in the left side of Fig. \ref{profiles}, where the spherically averaged density profiles (solid lines) demonstrate increased mass loss with stronger tidal strength.
-In contrast, the central soliton remains intact, consistently following the analytical profile $\rho_\mathrm{soliton}(r)=\rho_c/[1+0.091(r/r_\mathrm{c})^2]^8$ given in the literature \cite{Schive:2014dra, Schive:2014hza} (dotted lines).
-This consistency aligns well with previous findings \cite{Schive:2019rrw, Du:2018qor}.
+This effect is further illustrated in the left side of Figure \ref{profiles}, where the spherically averaged density profiles (solid lines) demonstrate increased mass loss with stronger tidal strength.
+In contrast, the central soliton remains intact, consistently following the analytical profile $\rho_\mathrm{soliton}(r)=\rho_c/[1+0.091(r/r_\mathrm{c})^2]^8$ given in the literature \citep{Schive:2014dra, Schive:2014hza} (dotted lines).
+This consistency aligns well with previous findings \citep{Schive:2019rrw, Du:2018qor}.

-The first two columns on the right side of Fig. \ref{density_field} show the corresponding 2D stellar densities, obtained by projecting the positions of stellar particles onto the $z = 0$ plane and subsequently mapping them onto the grid using the particle-mesh method.
-Since Fornax is near apocenter now (Fig. \ref{orbits}), tidal tails are not clearly visible.
-To better illustrate tidal features, the last column presents the stellar densities near pericenter evaluated at $t = -7$ Gyr (see Fig. \ref{orbits}) for both the weak and strong tidal cases, with the latter exhibiting significantly more prominent tidal tails.
+The first two columns on the right side of Figure \ref{density_field} show the corresponding 2D stellar densities, obtained by projecting the positions of stellar particles onto the $z = 0$ plane and subsequently mapping them onto the grid using the particle-mesh method.
+Since Fornax is near apocenter now (Figure \ref{orbits}), tidal tails are not clearly visible.
+To better illustrate tidal features, the last column presents the stellar densities near pericenter evaluated at $t = -7$ Gyr (see Figure \ref{orbits}) for both the weak and strong tidal cases, with the latter exhibiting significantly more prominent tidal tails.